ekamperi/ekamperi.github.io/_posts/2019-10-19-norms-in-machine-learning.md

 of numbers that we group them together when representing an object.
 In image processing, the features' values may be the pixels of the image, so assuming a $$128 \times 128$$ grayscale image, we get a $$16384$$ long vector.
-Feature vectors are equivalent to the vectors of independent variables (the $x$-s$) in linear regression, but usually are much larger.
+Feature vectors are equivalent to the vectors of independent variables (the $$x$$-s) in linear regression, but usually are much larger.
 Even the output of a machine learning model, say a neural network that is trained to identify hand-written digits, may be represented as an *output vector*, e.g. $$y = [0, 0, 1, 0, 0, 0, 0, 0, 0, 0]$$ for representing $$2$$ as the correct output.